From Balliol to Worcester and everything in between, here's how to make the right decision...

 It's true that the average standard of food varies quite considerably between colleges.
 But the standard of food varies quite considerably between different days at any given college, too!
 It's not going to kill you at any of the colleges, and if you don't like it, you don't have to eat it.
 However, if the college doesn't provide self-catering facilities, you might want to be a little careful.

 "My best friend's decided to apply there"

 It's great to stay in touch with your old friends – but you'll definitely be making new ones too, so don't feel you have to be in the same college as your best mate to keep in touch them with them.
 Knowing nobody can encourage you to make new friends.

 "It organises fantastic entertainment!"

 Okay, so your college will probably be the centre of your social life.
 But note the "probably".
 If your college isn't known for its bops and balls, go to someone else's.
 However, the quality of the facilities does matter.
-After a hard day's work everyone needs to chill out, and if the bar's so dull nobody ever goes there, or if the JCR has nothing but chairs and some old magazines, social life will suffer for it.
+After a hard day's work everyone needs to chill out, and if the bar's so dull nobody ever goes there, or if the JCR has nothing but chairs and some old magazines, your social life may suffer for it.

-... and the ugly reasons (definitely don't use these)
+The ugly reasons (definitely don't use these)

 "It's undersubscribed" or "I'm more likely to get in"

-"My role model/teacher/careers adviser went there in the Sixties..."
+"My role model/teacher/careers adviser went there in the sixties..."

 David Cameron isn't Prime Minister because he went to Brasenose.
 Your achievements in life will be your own, and you won't emulate someone else's by following them physically.
 Be wary of taking advice from old Oxonians – not only has Oxford changed a lot since they were here, but they'll have a biased view anyway.